ivov/eslint-plugin-n8n-nodes-base/scratchpad/README.md

 // to check all rules in the credentials ruleset const RULESET = ["plugin:n8n-nodes-base/credentials"];

-// to check one node rule against the sample target const RULES = {
+// to check a single node rule against the sample target const RULES = {
 	"n8n-nodes-base/node-class-description-name-miscased": "error",
 };